emilbayes/docs/docs/diy-dat.md

 node index.js <add link here>
 ```

-You should see the first file in our docs repo!
+You should see the first file in our docs repo.

 #### Module #1 Bonus: Display any file in the Dat